My project had failed.

 Below is an example from my own profile.

 It could be better but it gets the job done.
-It clearly displays what I do, and I’ve added social proof through a few features on other websites which are available in my portfolio and by adding real testimonials right at the top.
+It clearly displays what I do, and I’ve added social proof through a few features on other websites that are available in my portfolio and by adding real testimonials right at the top.

 Then I’ve outlined things that my clients typically want help with, to give people browsing some ideas on how I can help.